-146. Our survey results suggested high diversion ratios from Picturehouse Clapham to Cineworld Wandsworth.
-We investigated this further by looking at how this and other factors varied according to the postcode of the respondent.
-Figure 5 shows the postcodes around Clapham.
-Those postcodes which represent the highest proportion of admissions are: SW4, SW11, SW12 and SW17.
+151. Our survey results suggested high diversion ratios from Picturehouse Clapham to Cineworld Wandsworth.
+We investigated this further by looking at how this and other factors varied according to the postcode area of the respondent.
+Figure 5 shows the postcode areas around Clapham.
+Those postcode areas which represent the highest proportion of admissions are: SW4, SW11, SW12 and SW17.